College-Track/sf_class_2014/Report.md

 ### Statistical Test

-If we run an independent t-test on the 5 year graduation rates, we see that the class of 2014 is not statistically higher than the class of 2013, or 2012.
+If we run an independent t-test on the 5 year graduation rates, we see that the class of 2014 is not statistically higher than the class of 2013, nor is the class of 2013 statistically higher than the class of 2012.

 #### P Value from t-test comparing 2014 -> 2013